 Bruce’s blog: www.brucewatsonmusic.wordpress.com

-Sunday 11:00am – Ukulele for beginners – with songs that don’t suck.
+Saturday 3:00pm – 4:30pm – Ukulele for beginners and intermediate players (with songs that don’t suck)

 Join the ukulele tsunami!
 It’s the easiest, funnest instrument going and you’ll be playing a tune in 5 minutes.
 And easy tunes don’t have to be dull and boring.
-Bruce is an experienced ukulele group leader of who knows how to make it easy – and fun.
-More advanced players welcome.
+Tunes will be arranged with easy parts for beginners but will also have scope for more advanced parts and techniques for those with more experience.